manasa-arun/python/content/en/Tips/check-if-something-is-not-in-a-list-in-python.md

 secondly, check if `22` is in the list or not; if `22` is in the list, it will display `False`, indicating that 22 is in list1.

 ## conclusion:
-here we discussed about `checking if something is not in a list or not in python` with simple programing  codes to everyone can understand easily, prepare your own list and try this methods
+here we discussed about `checking if something is not in a list or not in Python` with simple programing  codes to everyone can understand easily, prepare your own list and try this methods